reddit-india/indianelectionmeter.github.io/README.md

 3) Run the development server:
 > gulp server

+4) Use babel to transform jsx to js
+> npm run build
 This will open the site in a browser and when there is a change in the code, the browser will automatically reload and reflect the changes.

 # Screenshot